Blue Toad Murder Files: Episode 1: Little Riddle's Deadly Dilemma

 The episode begins with the narrator explaining how the player is on vacation.
 Mother, the head of The Blue Toad Agency, is said to have sent the player to Little Riddle, a village described to be quite peaceful and comfortable.
 When the player arrives at the station via train, they see a member of the station staff (the Station Master) locked in a rather one-sided conversation with an old lady.
-The Station Master notices the player’s approach and seems to recognize the player from the newspaper, as a picture of the Blue Toad Agency members is on the front.
+The Station Master notices the player’s approach and seems to recognise the player from the newspaper, as a picture of the Blue Toad Agency members is on the front.
 The player then has to explain to the Station Master who is who by completing a puzzle.
 After finishing the puzzle, the player goes to the town hall, where the player meets the Mayor.
 Halfway through the conversation, the Mayor is shot and his body falls in front of the player.
 The player notices that the Mayor dropped a diary and picks it up.
 Soon, a constable arrives at the scene, shocked to see that the Mayor is dead.
-The player then plays a puzzle to decipher the diary, and learns that the Mayor had been in heated arguments with four people: The Doctor, The Jeweler, The Miller, and The Station Master.
-After this, the player visits the suspects (the order of which may vary); from the Doctor, it is learned that the chemist misread his prescription, which is why the Mayor was given the wrong pills; from the Jeweler, it is learned (after calculating how much the Mayor paid) that the Mayor still owed the Jeweler money; from the Miller, it is learned that the Mayor had forgotten his appointment with the Miller, in which the Miller had wanted to get his Mill repaired; and finally, from the Station Master, it is learned that he and the Mayor had argued about a tea room, but the Mayor had promised to look into the matter again.
+The player then plays a puzzle to decipher the diary, and learns that the Mayor had been in heated arguments with four people: The Doctor, The Jeweller, The Miller, and The Station Master.
+After this, the player visits the suspects (the order of which may vary); from the Doctor, it is learned that the chemist misread his prescription, which is why the Mayor was given the wrong pills; from the Jeweller, it is learned (after calculating how much the Mayor paid) that the Mayor still owed the Jeweller money; from the Miller, it is learned that the Mayor had forgotten his appointment with the Miller, in which the Miller had wanted to get his Mill repaired; and finally, from the Station Master, it is learned that he and the Mayor had argued about a tea room, but the Mayor had promised to look into the matter again.
 The player leaves to try to talk to the Town Hall Clerk, but finds Inspector Bragg, an officer who dislikes the player’s investigation, already questioning her.
 Tired, the player then checks into the Little Riddle Hotel (after completing a puzzle) before going to the pub.
 At the pub, the player helps the barmaid fix the pub's pipe problem, then chases down a shadowy figure who the player believes is spying on them.
 The figure is revealed to be the Constable, sent by Inspector Bragg to keep an eye on the player.
 In the morning, the player thinks that the old lady that was seen at the station might reveal more about the Mayor.
 The player learns from the Hotel Manager that her name is Mrs. Gossip.
 However, the player’s visit to Mrs. Gossip's cottage is of no help.
 When the player meets the Town Hall Clerk, she tells the player about each of the four suspect's conversations with the Mayor and also points out that the Miller had no appointment.
 At the end of the episode, it is revealed that the Miller was the Mayor's murderer.
 As the player and Inspector Bragg question him, he is shot before he can reveal his allies.